Yeghen family: Overview, history and name

 During the Muhammad Ali dynasty, the Yeghen family played significant political and economic roles in modern Egypt.
-Two of the many nephews of the Pasha, Ahmed and Ibrahim Yeghen Pasha, were very important commanders in the great army that took an estimated 2 million acres of land and crushed the Ottomans twice.Members of the family assumed several high-ranking positions within the government.
-Among the prominent members was Adly Yeghen Pasha, the 14th Prime Minister of Egypt, who also held important positions such as Foreign Minister, and Speaker of the Egyptian Senate.
+Two of the many nephews of the Pasha, Ahmed and Ibrahim Yeghen Pasha, served as senior commanders during the expansion of the Egyptian military that took an estimated 2 million acres of land and crushed the Ottomans twice.
+Members of the family assumed several high-ranking positions within the government.
+Among the prominent members was Adly Yeghen Pasha, the 14th Prime Minister of Egypt, who also held important positions such as Foreign Minister and Speaker of the Egyptian Senate.
 Another member was Ahmed Medhat Yeghen Pasha, who served as Minister of Agriculture and was the co-founder of the Banque Misr.